Abused/Abandoned Sponsored Noncitizens

 Director’s Exception for Abused/Abandoned Sponsored Noncitizens

-However, to protect the confidentiality of an applicant or recipient being abused/abandoned by the sponsor, this requirement does not apply to sponsored cases under this category.
+However, to protect the confidentiality of an applicant or recipient who is being abused/abandoned by the sponsor, this requirement does not apply to sponsored cases under this category.

 • Refer the sponsored case to Collections.
 The total obligation from the sponsor and sponsor’s spouse is canceled.